Foggalong/edinburgh-math-latex/README.md

 # Edinburgh LaTeX
 LaTeX styles files for School of Math, University of Edinburgh.
 The license for the Beamer files are LPPL 3c.
 The licenses for all other files are unknown.

+## Authors
+While Josh Fogg maintains these versions, they would not have been possible without the work of:

+- Thomas Köppe (@tkoeppe), wrote the original `edmaths` style file;
+- Saturnino Luz, created the original `beamernotes` and Beamer template for the [Usher Institute](https://www.ed.ac.uk/usher);
+- Ben Brown (@bencwbrown), modified the Beamer theme for general UoE usage.

 ## The edmaths package for LaTeX/report

 The current version is 0.96.